Burnout isn’t a mindset failure. It’s a design problem. Learn how intentional business design replaces constant effort & creates sustainable momentum

 You stop rebuilding the same things.

-You stop paying the burnout tax just to keep momentum alive.
+You stop relying on constant force to keep momentum alive.

 The business starts working with you instead of on you.